ashleysally00/-Differential-Privacy-and-Noise/README.md

 An introduction to understanding how noise protects privacy while preserving data utility.
 This guide explains the basic concepts of data noise through practical examples and visualizations.

-[🎥 Watch my video Lab Solution: Differential Privacy in Machine Learning with TensorFlow Privacy (Google Cloud Skills Boost)](https://www.youtube.com/watch?v=_DM1JbuLV8c) and learn these skills hands-on with Software Girls.
+[Watch my video Lab Solution: Differential Privacy in Machine Learning with TensorFlow Privacy (Google Cloud Skills Boost)](https://www.youtube.com/watch?v=_DM1JbuLV8c) and learn these skills hands-on with Software Girls.

 ## What is Data Noise?